 4Mastering the politics of IT leadership in government

-5Helping assess project governance to improve probability of success
+5Helping assess project or product governance to improve probability of success